OpenLiberty/guide-maven-intro/CONTRIBUTING.md

 ## Contributions

 Contributing to an Open Liberty guide is simple.
-All you need to do is create your branch to include your contribution and open a pull request to the `staging` (quality assurance) branch.
+Each guide is maintained in its own GitHub repository.
+To contribute, just fork from the `prod` branch for your chosen guide.
+Then create a branch in your forked repository to include your contribution and open a pull request to the `staging` branch for the guide.

-### Text or content contributions

-If you are contributing text or content changes via a pull request, you need to certify that the originality of the work follows the [Developer Certificate of Origin (DCO)](https://developercertificate.org).

-Add a line to the end of the Git commit message to sign your work:
+Certify the originality of your work by following the [Developer Certificate of Origin (DCO)](https://developercertificate.org) approach and adding a line to the end of the Git commit message to sign your work:

 ```text
 Signed-off-by: Jane Williams <jane.williams@gmail.com>